youinmelin/practice2020/pytest/readme.md

 ### 2020-2-2 Sunday
 * I downloaded a pytest documentation (release 5.3) form pytest.com.
-I'll review the pyteat from today. come on!
+I'll review the pytest from today. come on!